joweyel/ml-zoomcamp-material/03-classification/README.md

 <a id="02-data-preparation"></a>
 ## 3.2 Data preparation

+**Summary**:
+- Required for better usability of data
+- Getting an overview over the data (not yet EDA)
+- In this step data is read in and pre-processed
+    - Missing data is handled (replacing missing values, dropping rows with missing values, ...)
+- Type conversions of columns are done, if required

 <a id="03-validations"></a>
 ## 3.3 Setting up the validation framework

+**Summary**:
+- Splitting data in the training-/validation- und test-data
+- 2-step approach is used to obtain a 3-way split of the data
+    - *1st split*: Full-Train (80%), Test (20%)
+    - *2nd split*: Full-Train $\rightarrow$ Train (60%), Val (20%)

 <a id="04-eda"></a>
 ## 3.4 EDA

+**Summary**:
+- Important step in machine learning and data science
+- Used to get a deeper insight into the data-set at hand
+- Extracted knowledge from this step can be beneficial or even crucial for successfull training

 <a id="05-risk"></a>
 ## 3.5 Feature importance: Churn rate and risk ratio